-Our 2021 Tokyo Disneyland & DisneySea vacation planning guide offers info for visiting.
-We have tips & tricks, where to stay, how long to visit, where to eat, best attractions to do, and other things to do while you’re in Japan.
-(Updated March 20, 2021.)
+Our 2023 Tokyo Disneyland & DisneySea vacation planning guide offers info for visiting.
+We have tips & tricks, where to stay, how long to visit, must-eat food & snacks, best attractions, avoiding crowds, and other things to do while you’re in Japan.
+(Updated September 22, 2022.)

-We spend a ton of time planning our trips to Japan, and we’ve updated this almost neurotically as we learn from our travels and research.
+Speaking of which, we spend a ton of time in Japan, and we’ve updated this almost neurotically as we learn from our travels and research.
 This Tokyo DisneySea and Tokyo Disneyland Guide has been refreshed dozens of times since we first wrote it, and more will be added over time as certain parts are clarified or expanded.
 We are slightly obsessed fans of Tokyo Disneyland and DisneySea.

-For the past 7 years, we’ve visited Japan multiple times per year, including several months in the last couple years.
-We’re Tokyo Disneyland & DisneySea Annual Passholders who have dined in almost every restaurant and stayed in every single hotel at Tokyo Disney Resort.
+Prior to the closure, we visited Japan multiple times per year for 7 consecutive years, including several multi-month stays.
+We’re Tokyo Disneyland & DisneySea Annual Passholders (or were until TDR cancelled those) who have dined in almost every restaurant and stayed in every single hotel at Tokyo Disney Resort.

 Kyoto is our favorite city in the world, and a place that we view as essential to a trip to Japan.
 In our Ultimate Guide to Kyoto, Japan, we offer our “sales pitch” as to why we love it so much, and cover everything you need to know for planning a visit to that wonderful city.
 Total, we’d recommend Disney fans allocate around two-thirds of their trip to the cities of Kyoto and Tokyo–with more time in Kyoto.